 We all know the saying, “It’s not what you know, but who you know.”
 While this can be argued indefinitely, it’s undeniable that connections do matter.

-Whether you’re leading a small business or starting out on your own venture, the people you know can make a difference in your business growth.
+Whether you’re leading a small business or networking to get more customers, the people you know can make a difference in your business growth.
 Here are a few tips about why networking is an important piece of your business development strategy having and how to do it with finesse.

 Even in big cities, it’s not uncommon to find yourself circulating among the same set of business people.
 When you attend a gathering, showing up with a genuine smile, high energy and sharp attire is the first step to getting you noticed.